jpa203/Junho_JP_Heap_Project/README.md

     - extract_topic_pdf(pdf_token, num_topics=3): This function works similarly to extract_topic_docx but operates on preprocessed text data from PDF files.
 It transforms the provided text data into a TF-IDF matrix, applies LSA, and then extracts the specified number of topics (default is 3).
 The function then prints out the top 7 words for each topic.
 Additionally, it returns the top words from each topic combined with underscores, which could be used for renaming the processed PDF files based on their topics.

     - These two functions enable us to perform topic modeling on our document corpus, providing insights into the main themes present in our data.
 The number of topics and the number of top words to display for each topic can be adjusted based on your specific needs.

-(Note: Please ensure to replace any placeholder function or module names, and adjust the functionality description based on your actual implementation.)